chamelaeon/Dicebot/README.md

 - **UseCriticalFailureMessages**: In some RPG systems, getting the minimum value on a die roll (e.g. 1 on 1d20 or 2 on 2d6) is considered a "Critical Failure".
 If this option is turned on, the dicebot will print a critical failure message when using the Standard roller or any other dice roller which supports them.
 The message will be picked randomly from those provided in the personality key "CriticalFailures".

 ###Changing the bot's personality
 The bot outputs a lot of text to the channels it's in as part of the rolling process, and also as part of several commands.
-Most of this text is configurable, with the exception of the text of the !help command, which is largely fixed.
-Changing this text is fairly easy in most cases - locate the text you want to replace in the properties file, and replace it with the text you want the bot to say.
+This text is configurable via providing a "personality file", a configuration file that provides an easy way to provide custom bot texts, with the exception of the text of the !help command, which is largely fixed.
+The default personality file is "dicesuke.properties", which provides a surly personality to the bot.
+An additional personality file ("chibiVernon.properties") is included for your convenience, which provides a more cheery (if unhinged) experience.
+Creating or personalizing your bot's personality file is fairly easy in most cases - locate the text you want to replace in the properties file, and replace it with the text you want the bot to say.
 If the text includes markers like %d or %s, that means the command has values which are substituted in for those markers.
 Here's a list of the text keys the bot looks for, a description of when they're used, and a list of markers for that text key, if any.
 This list is broken up roughly by features.

 - ####General Error
     - **BrokenRegexp**: Triggered when one of the regular expressions the bot uses to parse IRC lines breaks. *Markers*: None.